sstark/droguedrums/www/index.md

 ```

 It will try to choose a working midi out port.
 But it will also list all it
-found so you can choose a sepcific one using the `-port` parameter:
+found so you can choose a specific one using the `-port` parameter:

 ```
 $ droguedrums -port 1 myfile.yml